 The varnish is the final step for painting.
 It protects acrylic painting for years from all negative factors and make it just even more beautiful.
 But most beginners do not know tricks how to varnish an acrylic painting without ruining it.

 Varnishing an acrylic painting is easy.
 Choose your varnish, I use Golden Polymer removable varnish.
-Use a separate brush or a spray, thin the varnish if needed, apply it evenly and let it dry.
+Use a separate brush or a spray, brush it over the dry painting evenly and let it dry.
 Make sure you applied an isolation coat before varnishing.

 This article may contain affiliate links.
 It means NO extra costs for you, but small commission for me to support this website.
 Thank you!

 What is varnishing?